stormpath/stormpath-documentation/source/accnt_mgmt.rst

 3.6.4 Restricting User Email Domains
 -------------------------------------

 As a developer, you are able to restrict which emails can be used by Accounts within a particular Directory.
-You control this adding domains to either a Domain Whitelist or Blacklist, both of which are attached to your Directory's Account Creation Policies.
+You control this by adding domains to either a Domain Whitelist or Blacklist, both of which are attached to your Directory's Account Creation Policies.
 This means that if an email is used as part of user registration, or a user later tries to update their Account with a new email, that email will be checked against that Whitelist and/or Blacklist.

 If your Whitelist contains only ``gmail.com`` then only email addresses from that domain will be allowed for your user Accounts.
 If a user tries to register a new Account without using a Gmail address, then the Account creation will error.
 If they try to update their Account with a new address that isn't a Gmail, the update will also fail.

-Rules
+Domain Entries
-""""""
+^^^^^^^^^^^^^^

-Examples of rules include:
+Examples of domain entries include:

 - ``*site.com``
 - ``*.site.com``